moikas-code/StreamSchedule/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open source and licensed under the MIT License.
+See the LICENSE file for details.